Akhil-V-Nair/Data-Analysis-Project-NYC-Trips/README.md

  What's the average distance traveled per trip?

- How do we expect trip volume to change, relative to last week?

  Which days of the week and times of the day will be busiest?

  What will likely be the most popular pick-up and drop-off locations?